 32. FACILITIES & SERVICES

-WP will make every effort to ensure that clients enjoy a peaceful stayWP cannot guarantee or be held responsible for any failure or interruption of services including electricity, water, telephone, TV, broadband, internet and other communications.
+WP will make every effort to ensure that clients enjoy a peaceful stay.
+WP cannot guarantee or be held responsible for any failure or interruption of services including electricity, water, telephone, TV, broadband, internet and other communications.
 This includes disruption or noise caused as a result of repair works being carried out in the immediate vicinity.
 Where WP is made aware of such failure or interruption, WP will endeavour to rectify such services within a reasonable period of time.

-While WP will make every effort to ensure the service is available at all times, WP is unable to guarantee any internet or broadband connectionhere a fault is deemed to be associated with the Client’s hardware or software no support will be available.
-WP is not responsible for loss or damage to Clients’ computers or software whil at the house or whil connected to a network service at the house.
+While WP will make every effort to ensure the service is available at all times, WP is unable to guarantee any internet or broadband connection.
+Where a fault is deemed to be associated with the Client’s hardware or software no support will be available.
+WP is not responsible for loss or damage to Clients’ computers or software whilst at the house or whilst connected to a network service at the house.
 Clients must not use the broadband connection at the property for illegal or immoral purposes and WP reserves the right to pass on any records to the authorities if required.
-Clients are requested not to disclose any passwords used at the house for access to the Internet to any person not in the clients party.
+Clients are requested not to disclose any passwords used at the house for access to the Internet to any person not in the clients’ party.

 33. THIRD PARTY CONTRACTORS

-At times the Client may use the services of a number of suppliers and WP can accept no liability for any goods or services provided by these suppliers.
+At times the Client may use the services of a number of suppliers, whilst staying at Waterwynch House and WP can accept no liability for any goods or services provided by these suppliers.
 The Client should check that they agree to the suppliers' own terms and conditions before trading with them.
+The Client must inform WP if any suppliers will be coming onto the premises during their stay and these suppliers must forward WP a copy of their public liability insurance at least 8 weeks prior to their arrival.
+If relevant, the suppliers’ risk assessment needs to be provided to WP.

 34. RESIDENCE STATUS